vanshtanwarr/GeeksterWorkVansh/README.md

-# vansh
+# GeeksterWorkVansh
-All these task's solution is in wt.pdf
+All these task's solution is in wt.pdf, Tasks for Wt-1 :

-Tasks:

 1. Initialize an empty repository in your local machine.